 - Babies are born with “soft spots” (called fontanelles) on their heads to allow for rapid growth of their brains and skulls.

-- One on back of the head which generally closes by one to two months of age.
+- one on back of the head, which generally closes by one to two months of age.

-- One on the top of the head which generally closes between nine to 18 months of age.
+- one on the top of the head, which generally closes between nine to 18 months of age.

 Why do flat spots happen?